csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 Our product provides a platform where the cancer patients can meet other cancer patients, either they want to date or find themselves a mentor or mentee.
 There is no such app on the market currently that does what our app does, and our app would provide a solution to the cancer patients who wants to meet other patients and make their socialization easier.

 What's more, because the administrators from Malecare can send news about new treatments, it's also a great platform where the patients can receive the latest information about their cancer.

+Our partner, Malecare, is a non-profitable organization providing support to cancer patients.
+This app certainly helps cancer patients with socializing and receiving latest information.

 > Short (1 - 2 min' read max)
  * We want you to "connect the dots" for us - Why does your product (as described in your answer to Q1) fits the needs of your users (as described in your answer to Q2)?